-- 1, 2, 3 to 34th Street: Exit on 7th Avenue and 34th Street
+- 1, 2, or 3 to 34th Street, then exit on 7th Avenue and 34th Street.

 Santa Express Lane